Irish nationality law: Entitlement by birth, descent, or adoption

 All persons born in the Republic of Ireland before 1 January 2005 automatically received citizenship at birth regardless of the nationalities of their parents.
 Individuals born since that date anywhere on the island of Ireland receive Irish citizenship at birth if they are not entitled to any other country's citizenship.
-Otherwise, they are entitled to but not automatically granted citizenship if at least one parent is an Irish citizen or holds an entitlement to Irish citizenship, a British citizen, a resident with no time limit of stay in either the Republic or Northern Ireland, or a resident who has been domiciled on the island of Ireland for at least three of the preceding four years.
+Otherwise, they are entitled to but not automatically granted citizenship if at least one parent is an Irish citizen or entitled to be one.
+The same entitlement extends to children whose parent is a British citizen, has no time limit on their stay in either the Republic or Northern Ireland, or has been domiciled on the island of Ireland for at least three of the preceding four years.
 Any person entitled to Irish citizenship who performs an act that only an Irish citizen has a right to do, such as applying for an Irish passport or registering to vote in national elections, automatically becomes a citizen.

 Individuals born in Northern Ireland from 6 December 1922 to 1 December 1999 who did not have an Irish citizen parent were entitled to become Irish citizens by declaration.
-Any person born in that territory from 2 December 1999 to 31 December 2004 is entitled to Irish citizenship regardless of the statuses of their parents; this includes children born in Ireland between these dates to foreign government officials with diplomatic immunity, who are eligible to claim citizenship by special declaration.
+Any person born in that territory from 2 December 1999 to 31 December 2004 is entitled to Irish citizenship regardless of the statuses of their parents; this includes children born in Ireland between these dates to foreign government officials with diplomatic immunity.
+Such children are eligible to claim citizenship by special declaration.

-Children born overseas are Irish citizens by descent if either parent or any grandparent was born in Ireland and is either an Irish citizen or entitled to be one, although those born to an Irish parent who was also born overseas are only entitled to Irish citizenship if their birth is registered in the Foreign Birth Register or the parent was in public service while resident abroad.
-Irish citizenship can be continually transmitted through each generation born abroad provided that each subsequent generational birth is registered in the Foreign Births Register prior to the next generational birth.
-About 1.47 million Irish citizens live outside of the Republic, although this number does not include those residing in Northern Ireland or Britain.
+Children born overseas are Irish citizens by descent if either parent or any grandparent was born in Ireland and is either an Irish citizen or entitled to be one, although those born to an Irish parent who was also born overseas are only entitled to Irish citizenship if their birth is registered in the Foreign Births Register or the parent was in public service while resident abroad.
+Irish citizenship can be continually transmitted through each generation born abroad provided that each birth is registered in the Foreign Births Register before the next generation is born.
+As of 2017, about 1.47 million Irish citizens lived outside of the Common Travel Area.

 Adopted children are automatically granted Irish citizenship if the adoption is completed in Ireland; parents adopting children overseas must register an adoption with Irish authorities for the process to take effect in Irish law and are required to apply for immigration clearance before any adopted children may enter the country as citizens.
 Abandoned children found in Ireland with unclear parentage are considered to have been born on the island to at least one Irish parent.